 Unlike other providers like Wasabi or DigitalOcean Spaces (see below), Backblaze B2 has no minimum monthly charges.

 Apart from being cheaper, there is another reason I like B2:

 - It allows keys with limited permission (write-only or read-only), which you can set easily using the B2 protocol.

 You can create multiple access keys with different permissions.
 It’s highly useful for making secure website backups.

 B2 Dashboard is also quite simple to use.
-So you can easily create buckets and access keys without fiddling through numerous menus.
+You can easily create buckets and access keys without fiddling through numerous menus.
 There is also a CLI if you want to manage it from the command line.